MV Gardyloo: Sewage service

-This practice ceased at the end of 1998, when dumping was banned by the EU Urban Waste Water Treatment Directive, and Seafield Waste Water Treatment Works was extended to perform secondary treatment on the sewage, after which it went to a landfill site.
+This practice ceased at the end of 1998, when dumping was banned by the European Union's Urban Waste Water Treatment Directive, and Seafield Waste Water Treatment Works was extended to perform secondary treatment on the sewage, after which it went to a landfill site.

 Tanker service

-After being laid up at Hull, MV Gardyloo was sold to Unilink Group in London, then to Whittaker Tanker Co., to Delta Tank Shipping Ltd, by whom it was renamed Delta Tank.
-In 2004 the ship was sold to the state shipping enterprise Azerbaijan Caspian Shipping of Baku and has, since 2006, been managed by Meridian Shipping & Management LLC, Baku, as the water carrier Shollar.
+After being laid up at Hull, Gardyloo was sold to Unilink Group in London, then to Whittaker Tanker Co., and then to Delta Tank Shipping Ltd, who renamed her Delta Tank.
+In 2004, she was sold to the state shipping enterprise Azerbaijan Caspian Shipping of Baku.
+Since 2006, she has been managed by Meridian Shipping & Management LLC, Baku, as the water carrier Shollar.